reinert-droid/CSharpChessWPF/README.md

-# ChessM: A WPF Chess Game
+# Chess: A WPF Chess Game

 ## About the Project
 ChessMaster is a chess game developed using WPF, with XAML for the frontend and C# for the backend.
 It supports two-player mode and has plans for implementing a single-player mode with AI opponents.